 Walk the Freedom Trail

 Known as the birthplace of the American revolution, important events that eventually led to the American independence took place in Boston’s streets.
 The Freedom Trail is a 4 km route marked by red bricks that will take you through some of the most significant sites to the American history.
-From the Old South Meeting House to the Old State House, where the Declaration of Independence was read for the fist time in 1776, wandering the historical streets was one of my favorite things to do in Boston.
+From the Old South Meeting House to the Old State House, where the Declaration of Independence was read for the first time in 1776, wandering the historical streets was one of my favorite things to do in Boston.
 The trail starts in Boston Common and ends at the USS Constitution (Read more: Footsteps to Independence: A Guide to Walking the Freedom Trail).

 Get lost in Beacon Hill

 Beacon Hill… I left my heart in Beacon Hill.
-If there’s one place in Boston I wouldn’t mind going back to everyday, that would be it.
+If there’s one place in Boston I wouldn’t mind going back to every day, that would be it.
 Its cobblestone streets and red brick houses reminded me of England, although the neighborhood really has a charm of its own.
 With antique stores, small boutiques and cozy coffee houses at every corner, it is a great area to put down your map and let your curiosity guide you.
 Just make sure that it will eventually take you to Acorn street, Boston’s oldest street.

 Take a break in Boston Common